 KATERINA LANFRANCO – ART AND DESIGN INSTRUCTOR

-In my current exhibition, Efflorescence, at SCPS Gallery at Pratt Manhattan, there are 10 new works on view that explore geometry found in nature, mathematics, and spiritual designs.
+In my recent exhibition, Efflorescence, at SCPS Gallery at Pratt Manhattan, I presented 10 new works on view that explored geometry found in nature, mathematics, and spiritual designs.
 Collectively they represent a culmination of five years of studio inquiry into how nature, science, and mythology can be woven together into visual forms to express the abundant force of the natural world.
 Five large 72x72” (platonic solid portraits/nature elements) oil paintings have layered compositional spaces and include several cultural, historical, and natural references.
 Three mid-sized paintings from my Vision Quest series combine the craft and physicality of my mixed media work into the world of painting.

 Computer Graphics, class of Fall 2016

 “It has always been my childhood dream to become a creative.
 I did not have specific career goals when I entered the Computer Graphics program (having spent most of my education and career in a business or corporate setting); it was really just the sheer joy of being in design school for the first time in my life that was my real motivation.
 Fortunately, the design skills I learned from Pratt almost immediately led to freelance opportunities.
 Eventually, I built the courage to start my own consultancy, Wildspring Creative Studio.
 This is my way of giving back to society by helping social enterprises and small impact-focused businesses strengthen their brand identity.”

 Fashion New Media Certificate, class of Spring 2017